 I decided this had to be a major piece of the puzzle.

-Unlike Alex or Donna, it was sink or swim for these guys.
+Unlike Nicholas or Deborah, it was sink or swim for these guys.
 They had their backs to the wall.

 Every day they had to get up running and make it happen or the bill collector might